A guide to data mapping in IXON Cloud

 This article explains how these two worlds are connected; this knowledge is particularly useful to understand the mechanisms behind data retrieval via direct InfluxDB access.

-In our relational database, data is organized hierarchically.
+In our SQL relational database, data is organized hierarchically.
 This allows for strict validation and easy navigation of the structure of our Cloud.
-Here are a few brief definitions of the actors involved:
+Here are a few brief definitions of the resources involved:

 • Agent: The physical hardware gateway.